Chapter 7 : Cats & Dogs

 "Yep," he smiled proudly.
 He was covered, head to foot, in one of the school's suits of armor, "took a bit of finagling to get everything to fit right, but I think it worked out pretty well in the end.
 Nice choice, by the way.
 Suits you."

 "Thanks," I blushed a bit.
-I'd dressed in black leggings and a long sleeved black shirt, done a bit of magic to get a tail, ears, and whiskers, and even heavily made up my face to seem as black cat-like as possible.
+I'd dressed in black leggings and a long sleeved black shirt, done a bit of magic to get a tail, ears, and whiskers, and even heavily made up my face to seem more cat-like.

 We left the common room, Octavius with some difficulty as the spiral staircase didn't bode well for knights.
 As we clanked down the corridor, I was sure any minute a teacher or the caretaker would come give him detention for wearing school property, but the corridors were very much deserted the whole way to Gryffindor's common room.